studyathome-internationally/rehabilitationstechnik/docs/chapter7.md

      </tbody>
    </table>

-   .wakefulness-coma-and-related-states#Persistent vegetative state (PVS) and related conditions. [@persistent-vegetative-state:1994:part-1].
+   .wakefulness-coma-and-related-states#Persistent vegetative state (PVS) and related conditions [@persistent-vegetative-state:1994:part-1].

    Among the causes that can lead to a waking coma, a distinction is made between acute causes on the one hand and congenital or degenerative causes on the other [@persistent-vegetative-state:1994:part-1].